From left to right: Aleksandr Rakovskiy, Aleksandr Vavilov, Aleksey Oreshkov. November 2021

 Investigating:

-Investigative Department of the Directorate of the FSB of Russia for the Nizhniy Novgorod Region
+Investigative Department of the FSB Directorate of Russia for the Nizhny Novgorod Region

 Articles of Criminal Code of Russian Federation: